FailSpy/abliterator/README.md

 # abliterator.py
-Simple Python library/structure to ablate features in LLMs which are supported by TransformerLens
+Simple Python library/structure to ablate features in LLMs which are supported by TransformerLens.

+Most of its advantage in workflow comes from being able to enter temporary contexts, quickly cache activations with N samples, refusal direction calculation built-in, and tokenizer utilities.
+As well as wrapping around certain quirks of TransformerLens.

+If you're interested in notebooking your own orthgonalized model, this library will help save you a LOT of time in performing and measuring experiments to find your best orthogonalization.

-This library is so exceedingly barebones for right now, and documentation is slim at the moment.
-Right now, it feels like a glorified IPython notebook.
+This library is so exceedingly barebones for right now, and documentation is slim at the moment (WYSIWYG!).
+Right now, it feels like a glorified IPython notebook rather than something more broadly useful.
-I want to publish this now and hopefully bring this up to snuff over time, with the help of the community.
+I want to publish this now to lay out the template, and hopefully bring this up to snuff over time.
+Ideally with the help of the community!

 Right now, this works very well for my own personal workflow, but I would like to automate this further, and broaden out from the pure "harmless / harmful" feature ablation, to augmentation, and adding additional features